DCAN-Labs/hbcd-docs/docs/download/lasso.md

 ## Lasso User Warnings

+### <span style = "color: #ffa500;" class="fas fa-exclamation-triangle"></span> Instruction Metadata - Caution, Please Read Carefully
+The text added to the 'instruction' column in the Data Dictionary metadata are extracted programmatically from the latest instruction field provided in the Data Dictionary of the form based on the order of the fields, and added to all fields up to the next set of instructions.
+Because of this, in some cases the instruction text may be broken into several instruction fields, of which only the last portion will currently be extracted, leading to partial instruction text.
+Likewise, since the instruction is provided for all fields up to the next set of instructions, in some cases the instruction provided may correspond to a previous section in the form.
+Instruction metadata will be fine-tuned manually for future releases.
+To ensure instructions are accurately interpreted, please refer to the original form.

 ### <span style = "color: #ffa500;" class="fas fa-exclamation-triangle"></span> Additional Columns (`cohort` & `site`) Not Defined in Data Dictionary
 Dataset downloads from Lasso will contain two additional columns automatically, which are currently not described in the data dictionary: `cohort` (*HBCD Main Child*) and `site` (*site ID*).
 Please note, the `cohort` column contains the same information as the `par_visit_data_cohort` variable and the `site` column contains the same information as `par_visit_data_site` variable, both found in Visit Level Data table `par_visit_data` (see details [here](../datacuration/phenotypes.md/#visit-data)).